nutcracker.util

 - object

-Universally quantified heterogeneous equality, isomorphic to ∀A,B. HEqual[F[A], F[B]]
+Universally quantified heterogeneous equality, isomorphic to ∀A,B. HEqual[F[A], F[B]].

-Universally quantified heterogeneous equality, isomorphic to ∀A,B. HEqual[F[A], F[B]]
+Universally quantified heterogeneous equality, isomorphic to ∀A,B. HEqual[F[A], F[B]].

-Note that (heterogeneous) equality between A
+Note that (heterogeneous) equality between A and B is not required to compare F[A] to F[B].

 - Companion: